The Sum of all the

 Information is stored or encoded in structures.
 Structures in the world build themselves, following natural laws, including physical and biological laws.
 Structures in the mind are partly built by biological processes and partly built by human intelligence, which is free, creative, and unpredictable.

-To the extent of the correspondence, the isomorphism, the one-to-one mapping, between structures (and processes) in the world and representative structures in the mind, we claim to have knowledge of the world.
+To the extent of the correspondence, the isomorphism, the one-to-one mapping, between structures (and processes) in the world and representative structures in the mind, we can claim to have knowledge of the world.

-The Sum is all of that knowledge.
+The Sum is all of that knowledge, in all human minds and their works.